Justin Timberlake: Business ventures

 Timberlake provides celebrity endorsement for many commercial products, this aspect of his business being managed by IMG since April 2008.
-Major endorsements in 2009 included Sony electronic products, Givenchy's men's fragrance "Play", the Audi A1, Callaway Golf Company products, and in 2011, Myspace.
-In 2011, he teamed up with Capital One to announce the winners of the inaugural Capital One Cup, in a six-minute advert, where he is repeatedly getting hit in the groin.
+Major endorsements in 2009 included Sony electronic products, Givenchy's men's fragrance "Play", the Audi A1, and Callaway Golf Company products, and in 2011, Myspace.
+In 2011, he teamed up with Capital One to announce the winners of the inaugural Capital One Cup in a six-minute advertisement, where he was repeatedly hit in the groin.
 In 2012, he hosted Walmart's annual shareholders meeting, saying, "I buy a lot at Walmart."

-In 2014, Timberlake partnered with Sauza Tequila to re-launch his own version of the beverage as part of the Sauza franchise: Sauza 901.
+In 2014, Timberlake partnered with Sauza Tequila to relaunch his own version of the beverage as part of the Sauza franchise: Sauza 901.
 In 2016, he became an investor in the beverage company Bai Brands.
 In 2017, Tiger Woods and Timberlake acquired an ownership stake in the Hurricane Junior Golf Tour.

-Timberlake and his wife Jessica Biel are minority owners of the Memphis Grizzlies.
+Timberlake and his wife, Jessica Biel, are minority owners of the Memphis Grizzlies.

 Timberlake is an Air Jordan brand ambassador.
 His first collection with the brand, the Legend of the Summer collection, debuted on the co-headlining tour of the same name with Jay-Z. These sneakers have gone on to resell for upwards of $10,000.
-In the lead up to his 2018 Super Bowl Halftime Show, Timberlake worked with famed Nike, Inc. designer Tinker Hatfield to design his own version of the Air Jordan 3.
+In the lead-up to his 2018 Super Bowl Halftime Show, Timberlake worked with famed Nike, Inc. designer Tinker Hatfield to design his own version of the Air Jordan 3.
 Timberlake debuted the shoe at the halftime show.
-Timberlake's performance was estimated to be worth $2.86 million in marketing for Nike, and is credited for reigniting interested in the Nike and Air Jordan brand.
+Timberlake's performance was estimated to be worth $2.86 million in marketing for Nike and is credited with reigniting interest in the Nike and Air Jordan brands.
 Nike went on to release several colorways as part of the collaboration with Timberlake.

 In May 2022, Timberlake sold the rights to his entire musical catalog, around 200 songs he wrote or co-wrote, to Hipgnosis Song Management for $100 million.
-The deal covers only pre-existing work, and not work he produces after the deal.
+The deal covers only pre-existing work and not work he produces after the deal.

-Timberlake had an estimated net-worth of $250 million prior to the Hipgnosis deal, and is now estimated to be worth in excess of $350 million – making him one of the music industry's wealthiest solo performers.
+Timberlake had an estimated net worth of $250 million prior to the Hipgnosis deal and is now estimated to be worth in excess of $350 million—making him one of the music industry's wealthiest solo performers.